-Foreign currency risks
+Foreign currency risk

-It is recognised that the Company has a growing exposure to the foreign currency risks as export levels rise and it is appropriate to use spot and forward foreign exchange contracts, as part of its strategy for foreign currency risk management, to protect the value of the trading margins and cashflow.
+It is recognised that the company has a growing exposure to the foreign currency risks as export levels rise and it is appropriate to use spot and forward foreign exchange contracts, as part of its strategy for foreign currency risk management, to protect the value of the trading margins and cash flow.
+At the year end the exposures in the balance sheet amount to £66k (2011: £35k).